 The fanged fish fossil—which was the first one of its kind ever discovered—is a prize specimen, said UO science librarian Dean Walton, but it was also too fragile for researchers to do much work on it.
 And putting it on display where laypeople could interact with it and get a hands-on look at the daunting dentition of the seven-foot-long ancestor of modern salmon was entirely out of the question.
-The specimen of Onchorynchus rastorus was just too rare and valuable to risk damaging
+The specimen of Onchorynchus rastorus was just too rare and valuable to risk any harm coming to it.

 That made it a great candidate for 3D printing, Walton told Library Journal.
 Edward Davis, the UO paleontologist who has worked with the fossil, already had a CAT scan of the fossil, meant to preserve its exact measurements without undue handling.
 Walton and the staff turned that CAT scan into a 3D model.
 After starting with a smaller scale versions that proved the printer—a MakerBot Replicator II—could offer an adequately detailed reproduction, the library went to work printing the braincase and jaw of the prehistoric piscine in 3 pieces.
 “Once that’s done,” said Walton, “[paleontologists] can take the model, make a cast, and have a legitimate, accurate copy without ever having touched the real fossil.”